urodelagames/urodelagames.github.io/about.md

 ---

 <p class="message">
   Hello!
-My name is David Dalisay but I usually go by the name Urodela Games.
+My name is Dave McWave.
 </p>
 * I'm a solo indie game developer from Arlington, VA in USA.
 * This is my blog about game development things.